flaute/bootstrap-colorselector/README.md

 In contrast to many other colorpickers found on Github this one is reduced to a predefined set of colors.
 This is why it is called "colorselector" rather than "colorpicker".

+## Install
+Make sure you have npm installed.
+Then simply run `npm install` in the root directory.

 ## Examples / Demo

 http://bootstrap-colorselector.flaute.com/